-Edoxaban is absorbed with peak plasma concentrations attained within 1-2 hours.
-The absolute bioavailability is 62%.
-Food increases peak exposure to varying degrees but has minimal effect on total exposure.
-LIXIANA was administered with or without food in the ENGAGE AF-TIMI 48 and the HOKUSAI-VTE studies.
 Edoxaban is poorly soluble at pH of 6.0 or higher.
 It is predominantly absorbed in the upper GI tract.
 Thus, drugs or disease conditions that increase the stomach pH or increase gastric emptying and gut motility have the possibility of reducing edoxaban dissolution and absorption.
-However, co-administration of proton pump inhibitors (esomeprazole) did not impact edoxaban exposure (see DRUG INTERACTIONS).
+However, co-administration of proton pump inhibitors (esomeprazole) did not impact edoxaban exposure (see 9 DRUG INTERACTIONS).